 In this introductory lesson to the command line, you’ll learn how to navigate around your computer and how to manipulate files and directories (also known as folders) directly from the comfort of the command line.
 You’ll soon see that this isn’t as difficult as you may think.
 The commands you will learn in this lesson are very straightforward, so don’t be intimated by the prospect of using the command line for the first time.

 You will be making heavy use of the command line throughout this curriculum, and the upcoming installations project will require you to install many different software programs using the command line.
-Additionally, you will primarily be using git primarily within the command line (more on this later).
+Additionally, you will primarily be using Git within the command line (more on this later).
 As part of the bigger picture, you may well be using the command line on a daily basis in your career as a software developer, making it an indispensable skill in your toolset.

 By the end of this lesson, you should be able to do the following: